 Navigating the Issues Related to Indiana Child Custody Cases and Mental Health

 While the psychologist-patient privilege is an important privilege to protect, it is typically outweighed by the need to determine the best interests of the child in a custody proceeding.
 When a court is hearing Indiana child custody cases and mental health records come into play, it is likely that the court will find that mental health records are discoverable and admissible.
-If you are involved in a dispute of child custody in Indiana and need an Indiana child custody lawyer to help, please call Camden & Meridew, P.C. at (317) 770-0000 and one of our attorneys will be happy to assist you.
+If you are involved in a dispute of child custody in Indiana and need an Indiana child custody lawyer to help, please call Julie Camden of Camden & Meridew, P.C. at (317) 770-0000 or fill out our online contact form.